brosenan/rabbit-drivers/README.md

 the uber-jar, but rather to the latest.
 One needs to be careful when introducing breaking changes.

+## Running The Tests

+To run driver-level tests, use: `lein midje :filter -kube` (with or without `:autotest`).

+To run Kubernetes-level tests:
+1. Make sure the file `rabbit-drivers-uber.jar` is updated to the latest driver version, and uploaded to GitHub (`git commit`, `git push`).
+2. Make sure you have a working Kubernetes cluster, with `kubectl` configured.
+3. `lein midje :filter kube`.

 ## License

 Copyright © 2018 Boaz Rosenan